BelmY/wikiSDoR/Setting-up-multiple-receivers-on-the-same-machine.md

-Right now it is only possible to do if multiple instances of OpenWebRX are started.
+Right now it is only possible to do if multiple instances of OpenWebRX are started simultaneously.

 1. First of all, you'll have to make a copy of the `openwebrx` directory for each separate instance.
 You will have something like: `openwebrx-1`, `openwebrx-2`, `openwebrx-3`...